Faizanf33/atm-project/README.md

 Admin Controls:

 You can
-- Check the active users.
+- Check the number of users.

-- Check the active accounts.
+- Check the active accounts name.

+- Check the accounts information.

-- Check the account informations.
+- Check the accounts activity.

-- Delete account.
+- De-Activate account.

 **Please issue errors encountered during process**